Cattle Drive Casserole: A Hearty, Flavorful Recipe

 Storage and Reheating Tips

-- Refrigeration: Store leftovers in an airtight container in the fridge for up to 3–4 days.
-Allow the casserole to cool completely before sealing to avoid condensation.
+1. Refrigeration: Keep leftovers in an airtight container in the refrigerator for up to 3–4 days.

-- Freezing: To freeze, assemble the casserole but don’t bake it.
+2. Freezing: To freeze, prepare the casserole but avoid baking it.
 Wrap tightly in aluminum foil and freeze for up to 2 months.
-When ready to bake, thaw overnight in the fridge.
+When you’re ready to cook, let it thaw overnight in the refrigerator.

 Nutritional Insights